willfranx/gen4-ds-shiny-modifier/README.md

 ## Usage:
 1. Place your `.nds` file (the game ROM) in the same folder as the `shiny_rate_editor.py` script.
 2. The script will auto-detect the game version and use the correct Shiny rate offset.
 If you want to manually set the Shiny rate offset or the new Shiny rate, you can provide them as command-line arguments.
+If you are unsure about the offset, or want to double check it before you change the value, you can use the shiny offset tester.
 3. Run the script from your terminal, replacing `<filename>` with the name of your `.nds` file, `<shiny_offset>` with the hexadecimal value of your desired shiny rate offset (if you want to set it manually), and `<new_shiny_rate>` with your preferred shiny encounter rate.
 The shiny encounter rate should be a hexadecimal value between `0x0` and `0xFF`.

 ```bash